return to Natural Dog Health Remedies

 Marshmallow root is the herb of choice for this purpose.
 It is safe and contains mucilage that coats internal mucous membranes.
 In addition, it is antimicrobial and immune-stimulating as well.

-Try This Herbal Formula for Dog UTIs
+Effective Herbal Remedies for Dog UTIs

 This natural herbal formula contains herbs effective for treating urinary tract infections, such as juniper berry, parsley, marshmallow root, ginger root, and goldenseal.
 It is designed to protect, soothe, strengthen and rebuild the entire urinary tract.

-Homeopathic Remedies for Dog Urinary Tract Infections
+Homeopathic Remedies for Dog UTIs

 Natural Supplements for Dog Urinary Tract Infections